jeffreyiacono/depreciator/README.md

 - `ordered_capital_expenditures` must be an n x 1 or 1 x n vector
 - `ordered_depreciation_schedule` must be an m x 1 or 1 x m vector

-As an example, if we have the following:
+As an example, pretend it is Mar 11 and we have the following cap ex and depreciation schedule:

 <pre>
    Capital Expenditures       Depreciation Schedule